auraphp/Aura.Sql/README.md

-Aura Sql
+Aura SQL
 ========

-The Aura Sql package provides adapters to connect to and query against SQL data sources such as MySQL, PostgreSQL, and Sqlite.
+The Aura SQL package provides adapters to connect to and query against SQL data sources such as MySQL, PostgreSQL, and Sqlite.
 The adapters are mostly wrappers around [PDO](http://php.net/PDO) connections.

 Getting Started